 - policies and procedures

-How do I submit a request to access documents under the freedom of information act?
+How do I submit a request to access documents under the FOI Act?

 Attn: Freedom of Information Officer

 A valid request must satisfy the following criteria:

 - The request must be sufficiently clear to enable LHA to conduct a search for the requested documents.